Solstice Canyon

 Solstice Canyon is a park within the Santa Monica Mountains National Recreation Area in Malibu, California.
 Located off Corral Canyon Road from Pacific Coast Highway, the canyon runs north-to-south about a mile east of Point Dume.
-The park opened on June 20, 1988 and was created out of land owned by the Santa Monica Mountains Conservancy.
-Before becoming a park, the land was known as Roberts Ranch and, from 1961 to 1973, hosted a space research facility.
+Solstice Canyon opened on June 20, 1988 and was created out of land owned by Fred and Florence Roberts.
+Before becoming a park the land was known as Roberts Ranch from 1932 to 1988.

+Roberts Ranch hosted 25 acres to space technology laboratories to conduct research for the Pioneer Series for NASA.

-In 2003, a Chumash grave site was discovered within the park.
+In 2003, during excavation for the parking lot, a Chumash grave site was discovered.

 Notable structures

 Keller

 Around 1865, Matthew Keller built a stone cottage in the canyon as part of his Rancho Malibu.
 The structure is believed to be the oldest existing stone building in Malibu.
 After surviving countless wildfires, the structure was finally left in ruins by the 2007 Corral Canyon Fire.

 Swinney

 Cordelia and Henry Swinney built a wooden cabin in the 1880s inside the Malibu land grant.
 Swinney was told that he was on the wrong side of the boundary line, so he disassembled the cabin and moved it a few hundred feet north, across the Rancho Boundary.
 That is where Keller's stone house was built to replace the old wooden cabin.
 The stone house is still there today, and it marks the spot where Swinney moved his cabin to (just outside the property line).